AdriaanSadie/SpaceInvaders/README.md

-# CPPND: Capstone Hello World Repo
+# CPPND: Capstone C++ Project Space Invaders

+## Project Description

+Option 1 (video game) was chosen for a project.
+A simple version of Space Invaders was written, using the starter code of the Snake project as base.
+The game starts by showing the user a menu, where the difficulty is chosen.
+After this the game starts, where enemies (which are able to shoot) start to move from the top of the screen slowly to the bottom.
+The objective of the player is to shoot the enemies before they reach the player, or the bottom of the screen.
+When a player wins, the high score is updated and stored.
+When the player loses, a Game Over screen is shown (depending on the current score, the high score is updated) and an option is given to start over.

-##Additional libraries required:
+## Additional libraries required:

 Make sure the SDL and SDL_image libraries are installed:
 >> sudo apt-get install libsdl2-dev libsdl2-image-dev

-I'm using the library to import PNG images with a transparent background, since BMP images do not include an alpha channel with transparent data.
+The SDL_image library is used to import PNG images with a transparent background, since the base SDL library can only import BMP images, which do not include an alpha channel with transparent data.

+## To build and run:

+1. Create a build directory and change current directory to build:
+	* >> mkdir build && cd build
+2. Run Cmake and Make from build:
+	* >> cmake .. && make
+3. Run game:
+	* >> ./SpaceInvaders

 ## Specifications met as stated on Project Rubric: